thebruce13/twenty-twenty-hugo/exampleSite/content/blog/snapchat-filters.md

 Using triggers like opening your mouth to start/stop an animation.
 Unfortnatley I wasn't able to figure that out.
 Still there is a lot you can do without triggers.
 We also won't be making any games in Snapchat.
 Sorry.

 There is also a lot of "basic" (but super cool) things you can do with Snapchat and if they are related I will link them but I highly suggest you going to the Snapchat Guides and read about them there.
 Also, picking apart the included projects can shed a lot of light on how to do things.

+## Getting Lens Studio

+First you need to go [https://lensstudio.snapchat.com/](https://lensstudio.snapchat.com/ "https://lensstudio.snapchat.com/") and click the **Download** button to get the file and install it.